What are the Top Tourist Attractions to Visit in Changwon, South Korea

 Who knows, your love story can very well start here too!
 By night time, the Yeojwacheon Starlight Festival takes place, lighting up the sky with a fireworks display.

 Have fun at Jinhae Gunhangje Festival

 This festival is the biggest spring celebration in South Korea, usually held between March and April.
-During this event, the successes during South Korea’s longest-ruling Confucian dynasty is commemorated.
+During this event, the successes of South Korea’s longest-ruling Confucian dynasty are commemorated.
 Today, Jinhae Gunhangje Festival is celebrated with many enjoyable events such as the air show by the Republic of Korea Air Force.